-What are “spare” pens?
+What are ‘spare pens’?

 In 2017 it was made legal for schools to buy their own backup supply of adrenaline pens under the Spare Pens in Schools initiative.
+Spare pens are for use in an emergency and should be held by the school in addition to pupils carrying their own, prescribed, adrenaline pens.

 When can schools use spare pens?

-Spare adrenaline pens can be used:
+Spare adrenaline pens can be used on:

-• To treat pupils who have been prescribed adrenaline pens but whose own devices are not available*.
-For example, they are broken, out of date, can’t be accessed or have misfired.
+- People who have been prescribed adrenaline pens but whose own devices are not available.
+For example, they are broken, out of date, can’t be accessed or have misfired*.

 *Medical authorisation and parental consent must have been obtained.